royyandzakiy/royyandzakiy/README.md

 📖 I love to write and talk.
 Checkout my stuff here!
 - My Blog at [medium.com/@royyandzakiy](https://www.medium.com/@royyandzakiy)
-- My Talk Presentations at [issuu.com/royyandzakiy](https://www.issuu.com/royyandzakiy/)
+- My Talk presentations at [issuu.com/royyandzakiy](https://www.issuu.com/royyandzakiy/)

 <!--
 **royyandzakiy/royyandzakiy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.